 Choose Rootd Adventure

-At Rootd Adventure we offer Learning Outside the Classroom accredited residential trips for primary and secondary pupils at our outdoor centres in Hertfordshire and Surrey.
+At Rootd Adventure we offer Learning Outside the Classroom accredited residential trips for primary and secondary pupils at our outdoor centre in Hertfordshire.
 Whether you’re looking for a Year 6 celebration, or a Year 7 transition trip, we can adapt our unique combination of outdoor adventure and bushcraft activities to suit your group.
 Contact us for more information and to arrange a guided site visit.